Chris is a United States Soccer Federation Grassroots Referee and enjoys football/soccer. He hopes to share knowledge with others, enjoy!

 I have seen referees stay within the center circle.
 I have not been overly impressed with this tactic because of the limited visibility of the field of play and the lack of being involved in providing a safe and fair environment to play in.

-I have talked with other active referees who state when they look at their pedometers, they have completed around five miles in some of the faster paced games.
-The younger the players and slower the game, the less a referee will be able to run.
+I have talked with other active referees who state when they look at their pedometers, they have completed around five miles in some of the faster-paced games.
+The younger the players and the slower the game, the less a referee will be able to run.
 But getting outside and being active feels great and helps your health.

 To be a USSF referee, you do need to understand the Laws of the Game.
-But the more you study them and consciously review the Laws of the Game, the better you will become at understand them and how they apply to game play.
+But the more you study them and consciously review the Laws of the Game, the better you will become at understanding them and how they apply to gameplay.